 The textile design course offers the opportunity to develop skills over a broad range of textile and fashion techniques and applications such as printing, weaving, knitting, embellishment and digital applications.
 Students at Dame Alice Owens school usually favour a product focussed Fashion Design route when conducting their personal investigation and examination units.
 However, students with an interest in other aspects of Textile Design are free to explore all areas of interest.

 At A-level in component 1 students will develop work for a personal investigation into an idea, issue, concept or theme supported by written material.
 This will count for 60% of the total A-level marks.
-In component 2 students will produce personal work in response to an Externally Set Assignment which will count for 40% of the total A-level marks.
+In component 2 students will produce personal work in response to one of eight exciting starting points which will count for 40% of the total A-level marks.

 Ms C Cerny (Head of Food and Textiles)